uktrade/lite-play-common/Readme.md

 The `JourneyManager` and associated classes allow you to define a user's journey through the application.
 [Read further details here](docs/Journey.md).

+## Context Params

+Context params are used to maintain session data, as an alternative to cookies.
+They work by "ping-ponging" data between pages as GET or POST parameters attached to every request.
+This helps avoid common issues encountered when using cookies, such as the browser back button not restoring a value to its previous state, or multiple tabs overwriting each other's data.

+To use context params, subclass `ContextParamProvider` and implement the required name method, then `@Provide` a `ContextParamManager` composed of all your `ContextParamProvider`s from your Guice module.

+For context params to work correctly, every `<form>` in your application must include the `@contextFormParams` template.
+Additionally, every generated URL must be decorated by passing it to `ContextParamManager.addParamsToCall`.

+The Journey Manager uses context params to pass the current journey state between forms, so you must do this if you want to use the Journey Manager.

 ## Error Pages